Canadian steel industry rebounds in 2021

 Mills in Canada have benefitted from the surge in steel prices recorded in the neighbouring US market, given the close relationship between the two countries.
 Local steelmakers are allocating a proportion of their increased profits to invest in schemes to reduce their greenhouse gas emissions.

 Approximately 13 million tonnes of crude steel per annum is produced in Canada.
 It is the eighteenth largest steel-producing country, as per 2019 figures, pre-pandemic.
-To put this global ranking in perspective, Spain is number seventeen and Poland number nineteen.
+To put this global ranking in perspective, Spain is number seventeen and Poland is number nineteen.

 Five main steel producers operate in Canada, with a mix of fully integrated and electric arc furnace technology.
 Output from these mills includes a range of flat products, such as hot rolled coil, cold rolled coil, galvanised coil and quarto plate.
 They also produce long products, for example, reinforcing bar, wire rod and merchant bar.
 Mills in the country do not manufacture heavy sections, such as beams and columns.